hhm000827/youtube_audio_downloader/README.md

 ## How to use it
 1. Place all the file into same directory
+2. Put all youtube / youtube Music URLs into urls.txt
-2. click the `.exe` file and follow the instructions
+3. click the `.exe` file and follow the instructions